-1.16.
-The London Plan is the spatial development strategy for London, produced by the Greater London Authority on behalf of the Mayor of London.
+- 1.14 The London Plan is the spatial development strategy for London, produced by the Greater London Authority on behalf of the Mayor of London.
 Every London borough local plan must be in general conformity with the London Plan.
-The policies in the London Plan and in Lambeth's Local Plan together constitute the statutory local development plan for the London Borough of Lambeth, along with neighbourhood development plans once made.
+The policies in the London Plan and in Lambeth's Local Plan together constitute the statutory local development plan for the London Borough of Lambeth, along with neighbourhood development plans once made. - As with national policy, Lambeth's Local Plan only elaborates on London Plan 1.15 policy where this is considered necessary to meet local objectives and achieve local distinctiveness.
+Otherwise, cross-references are made to London Plan policies and these will be applied in addition to the policies in the revised Local Plan. - All references to 'The London Plan' in this revised Local Plan relate to the 1.16 London Plan 2021.